clayster4004/threeJs/README.md

 ### Prerequisites
 * Circuit python installed and a Circuit Playground Bluefruit device
 * Node.js and npm installed
-* Chrome Browser (or another browser capable of using the Web Bluetooth API, you can see if your borwser is supported [here](https://caniuse.com/web-bluetooth).
+* Chrome Browser (or another browser capable of using the Web Bluetooth API), you can see if your borwser is supported [here](https://caniuse.com/web-bluetooth).

 ### To run the react app
 * Clone the repository